North-West-Wind/cls/README.md

 As I told you, this is just a file manager and command runner.
 It only supports terminal user interface (TUI).
 If you want a soundboard for other platforms or providers similar to this, I recommend [Soundux](https://github.com/Soundux/Soundux).

+For Windows users, only PowerShell works with `cls`.

 ### Optional Dependencies
 - `ffmpeg`
 	- If installed, the program will play any file it supports